Nikita's wardrobe playbook

 Never wear short-sleeved button-ups

 They read as suburban-dad energy and kill any edge.
-When it’s warm, wear long sleeves and roll them up properly — it looks effortlessly attractive and takes ten seconds to learn.
+When it's warm, wear long sleeves and roll them up properly.
+It looks way better and takes ten seconds to learn.

 02